gregorriegler/Bookshelf-Kata/README.md

 It is annoyingly slow!
 Program a Bookshelf that can create and store books and use the given database for it.
 For now, books should only have a title.
-It is not necessary to create a UI, CLI, or any other complicated API for this.
+It is not necessary to create a UI, CLI, or any other complicated User Facing Interface for this.
 A simple service class/module/function will do.

 ### Step 2